Expert medical and surgical care in Thailand

 Risks and Safety of Aneurysm Repair

 Aneurysm repair is major vascular surgery.
-Elective outcomes are excellent — operative mortality is below 3% for open repair and under 1% for EVAR in experienced centres — but the procedure involves working on the aorta, and risks must be understood.
+Elective outcomes are strong in experienced centres, and the minimally invasive EVAR route generally carries a lower operative risk than open repair2.
+The procedure involves working on the aorta, and risks must be understood.

 • Renal impairment from contrast dye or aortic clamping